DekrekNull/Ext2-File-System-Simulator/README.md

 # Ext2-File-System-Simulator
 <p>This is a Ext2 file system simulator that I created as a final project for a class at WSU: CptS 360 Systems Programming C/C++.</p>
-<p>This project was developed in a Linux environment and will likely only function properly in one.
+This project was developed in a Linux environment and will likely only function properly in one.
 It is written entirely in the C language, and is intended to simulate the basic functionality of an Ext2 file system using virtual disks.
-The following command line commands are funcitional in the simulator:
+The following command line commands are funcitional in the simulator: <br>
 - <b>ls:</b> List the current working directory.
 By default it prints the detailed list (similar to ls -l).
 - <b>cd:</b> Takes a pathname as an argument and changes the current directory to that path.
 - <b>pwd:</b> Prints the path to the current working directory e.g C://Users/Derek/Documents.